fablabbcn/fablabbcn-legacy-web/_posts/news-post/2017-11-15-needlabstory.md

 <br>

-<p><em>“There’s a misconception between materials being inexpensive and cheap,” </em>explains Sameera.</p> <br><br>
+<p><em>“There’s a misconception between materials being inexpensive and cheap,” </em>explains Sameera.</p>

 <p><em>“In Kuwait people often import expensive materials that are cumbersome to replace and carry a huge carbon footprint.
-We wanted to show that there is aesthetic, economic and cultural value in sourcing locally,” </em></p>
+We wanted to show that there is aesthetic, economic and cultural value in sourcing locally.” </em></p>

 <br>